Chris Gough's Group

-Trees can help offset human-caused climate warming, and scientists want to know how big a role these particular -University of Michigan Press Release (Full article here ) towers (left) together with ecological methods to estimate how much carbon the forest takes up and releases over time and space.
-Virginia Commonwealth University is a partner in is supported by the Department
+Trees can help offset human-caused climate warming, and scientists want to know how big a role these particular -University of Michigan Press Release (Full article here )

+We use meteorological towers (left) and ecological methods to estimate how much carbon forests takes up and releases.
+Virginia Commonwealth University is a partner in this is supported by the Department